-It is used to conceal a large filling, rebuild broken or fractured tooth, protect a tooth after root canal treatment, or for cosmetic dental purposes.
+A crown is used to conceal a large filling, rebuild a broken or fractured tooth, protect a tooth after root canal treatment, or for cosmetic dental purposes.

 It is also used as a restoration over a dental implant to replace a missing tooth.

 Dental crowns can be used for many reasons, including:

 - Restoring a chipped, cracked or worn down tooth

 - Protecting a weak tooth, such as a tooth with a root canal

 - Concealing a large filling

 - Cosmetic dental purposes, like covering misshapen or discoloured teeth

 What Are The Different Types of Dental Crowns?